MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 ## Plan for external access

 By default, external access is turned on in Teams, which means that your organization can communicate with all external domains.
 If you add blocked domains, all other domains will be allowed; and if you add allowed domains, all other domains will be blocked.
-The exception to this rule is for meetings, if anonymous participants are allowed.
+The exception to this rule is if anonymous participants are allowed in meetings.
 There are three scenarios for setting up external access in the Teams admin center (**Org-wide settings** > **External access**):

 - **Open federation**: This is the default setting in Teams, and it lets people in your organization find, call, chat, and set up meetings with people external to your organization in any domain.